 Take a Festive Behind-the-Scenes Tour

-Led by Adventures by Disney, the Holiday D-Lights (6 hours, $289 per person) and Yuletide Fantasy (3 hours, $149 per person) tours take guests backstage to learn how the magic happens.
-You’ll even leave with a special holiday gift to commemorate the occasion.
+In past years, the Holiday D-Lights (6 hours, $289 per person) and Yuletide Fantasy (3 hours, $149 per person) tours, led by Adventures by Disney, took guests backstage to learn how the Disney cast members decorate for Christmas.

-We love resort hopping any time of year, but without a doubt, our favorite time to check out the Disney hotels is during the holidays.
-Thanks to complimentary transportation options like the Monorail, buses, and Disney Skyliner, visiting the Disney hotels with the best Christmas decorations isn’t just easy, it’s also completely free.
+We love resort hopping any time of year.
+But, without a doubt, our favorite time to visit Disney hotels is during the holidays.
+Thanks to complimentary transportation options like the Monorail, buses, and Disney Skyliner, visiting the Disney hotels with the best Christmas decorations isn’t just easy.
+It’s also completely free.

 Well, Christmas fans, that wraps up our guide to seeing the Christmas decorations at Disney World.
-The holiday season truly is a magical time to go to Walt Disney World and we hope that you’ll plan a vacation to experience it all in the future if you haven’t had the chance already.
+The holiday season truly is a magical time to visit the Disney Parks, and we hope that you’ll plan a vacation to experience it all in the future if you haven’t had the chance already.